Gourabnag26/bankpoc/README.md

     });
   });

-  // 🧩 Test 2: Approver role filters correctly
+  // ✅ Test 2: Filters correctly for approver role
-  it("shows only pending approval and approved for approver role", () => {
+  it("shows only approved and pending approval for approver role", () => {
     render(
       <MyTasksTable
         tableHeaders={tableHeaders}